alphagov/search-api/doc/publishing-finders.md

 **NOTE:** The `find-eu-exit-guidance-business` finder config is overwritten by a [shared definition in the govuk-app-deployment-secrets repo](https://github.com/alphagov/govuk-app-deployment-secrets/blob/master/shared_config/find-eu-exit-guidance-business.yml), the file committed to the
-Rummager repo is a development copy.
+Search API repo is a development copy.